space-rangers-mods-museum/.github/README.md

-# .github
+# space-rangers-mods-museum
 Historical archive of 'Space Rangers' mods.
 Preserved in their initial state for cultural and development history.
-Updated and modified versions can be found in space-rangers-mods-workshop.
+Updated and modified versions can be found in [space-rangers-mods-workshop](https://github.com/space-rangers-mods-workshop/.github).